paintparty/rygb-js/readme.md

 ### Parser

 The `rygb` parser will accept either a string or an object literal.
-When passing an object, the `h` property represents the hue, and must be an object.
-This hue object can contain either one or two keys:
+When passing an object, the `h` property represents the hue, and must be an object with either one or two keys:
 ```javascript
 // Equivalent to 'g2b5-s31-v47-a88'
 rygb({h: {g: 2, b: 5}, s: 31, v: 47, a: 88})